mrjgreen/db-sync/README.md

 [![Build Status](https://travis-ci.org/mrjgreen/db-sync.svg?branch=master)](https://travis-ci.org/mrjgreen/db-sync)
 [![Coverage Status](https://img.shields.io/coveralls/mrjgreen/db-sync.svg)](https://coveralls.io/r/mrjgreen/db-sync)

-# DO NOT USE THIS BRANCH
+# DO NOT USE THIS BRANCH IN PRODUCTION

-It is not unstable and will break your table - you MUST not use this branch.
+It works and has been tested, but is not yet stable and should not be used in production.

 ### WARNING - This package modifies database tables.
 Use with extreme caution and back up databases before running.

-#### Always perform a dry run first before specifying the --execute option.
+#### Always perform a dry run first before specifying the `--execute (-e)` option.

 ### What is it?
 DbSync is a tool for efficiently comparing and synchronising two or more remote MySQL database tables.

 In order to do this without comparing every byte of data, the tool preforms a checksum (MD5, SHA1, CRC32) over a range of rows on both the source and destination tables, and compares only the hash.
-If a block is found to have an inconsistency, the tool performs a binary search through the data performing the checksum at each level until it finds the inconsistency.
+If a block is found to have an inconsistency in a block, the tool performs a recursive checksum on each half of the block (down to a minumum block transfer size) until it finds the inconsistency.

 ### Notes About Deletion
-DbSync will NOT delete rows from the destination that no longer exist on the source.
-This will lead to DbSync always trying to copy blocks which contain deleted rows.
-I intend to release a version which rectifies this with a --delete option.
+DbSync will only delete rows from the destination that no longer exist on the source when using `--delete`.
+Use this option with extreme caution.
+Alwalys perform a dry run first.

+Synchronising a table which has row deletions between syncs without using the `--delete` option will cause DbSync to find inconsistencies in any block with a deleted row.
+Beacuse DbSync cannot delete the target rows, it will try to copy those blocks on every run.

 ### Installation